DanPearce/CI_PP4_TheForum/README.md

 5. Contact
     - Fields (id, first_name, last_name, email, body, created_on)
-    - This is a stand alone model used to gather details from the contact form, as this doesn't require a user to be signed in this doens't have any relations.
+    - This is a stand alone model used to gather details from the contact form, as this doesn't require a user to be signed in this doesn't have any relations.

 ### Wireframes
 <details><summary>base</summary>